simonebbruun/RS_multi_modal_user_interactions/README.md

 - sentence_number.
 A number specifying the order of sentences.
 - sentence_speaker.
 The speaker of the sentence (user or agent).
 - keywords.
 List with the IDs of the keywords in the sentence.

+### data_conversations_embedding_(1-107).csv

+This data is split into multiple files due to file size limitations.
+The data contains the conversations that the user had prior to the user's purchase event.
+Each conversation consists of multiple sentences represented with text embeddings.
+The data contains 771 columns:
+- conversation_id.
+The ID of a conversation.
+- sentence_number.
+A number specifying the order of sentences.
+- sentence_speaker.
+The speaker of the sentence (user or agent).
+- embedding_1 - embedding_768.
+Text embeddings computed with a pre-trained language-specific BERT model.

 ### data_sessions.csv